 You would be able to claim all the compensation to which you are entitled upon your return to Quebec.
-Your stay abroad must not exceed 6 months (it must be less than 183 days, to be precise).
+Your stay abroad must not exceed six months (it must be less than 183 days, to be precise).

 In all cases, you are strongly advised to purchase travel insurance that includes medical and hospitalization coverage before you leave.
 This insurance could save you plenty of administrative headaches if you are hospitalized while in another country.
 As a bonus, you’ll also be covered for medical costs other than those stemming from an automobile accident, which often exceed the amounts reimbursed by the RAMQ.

-Whichever insurance option you choose, print out the rental contract, carefully read the conditions regarding the time and place you’ll be picking up and returning the vehicle, as well as fees that could be requested at the agency (e.g., eco-tax, extra amount for a second driver, or for a driver aged under 25).
+Print out your rental contract, carefully read the conditions regarding the time and place you’ll be picking up and returning the vehicle, as well as fees that could be requested at the agency (e.g., eco-tax, extra amount for a second driver, or for a driver aged under 25).

 - Copy of your auto insurance policy’s Endorsement Q.E.F.
 27 (if applicable)